 In the spring, Kentucky passed legislation (HB 669 and SB 315) to comply with BIL, updating both orphaned well records and plugging statutes.
 Kentucky currently has a list of 14,367 “abandoned wells.”
 Abandoned wells are a subset of “orphaned wells” which may have legal owners.
 The legislation also adjusted its contracting methods to increase the likelihood that small contractors could win bids by stipulating that (except for contracts under the Initial Grants) one-third of the contracts (bid packages) must be limited to no more than 10 wells, one-third to no more than 25 wells, and one-third issued should not have a limit of wells.

-KDOG has estimated that plugging (and reclaiming) each well will cost $21,040, on average, which would stipulate that the total value of the 25 packages is around $9.3 million.
-Kentucky plans to issue additional RFPs on well plugging packages over the next few months.
 Unlike West Virginia and Ohio, Kentucky has specified the wells they want plugged and reclaimed.
-Many of the orphaned wells included in the packages are shallow wells, with many under 1,000 feet, which is one reason for the lower-than-average estimated plugging costs.
+Many of the orphaned wells included in the packages are shallow wells, with many under 1,000 feet, which is one reason for the lower-than-average estimated plugging costs compared to other states in Appalachia.

 Traditionally, ODNR’s orphaned well program pre-selects wells to plug based on a priority basis (usually based on a risk assessment).
 Contractors (there are 46 pre-approved plugging contractors) are then eligible to bid on projects that have been researched, designed, and grouped by ODNR.
 For BIL funds, ODNR has decided to outsource this work by hiring “construction managers” and “design services” to manage plugging projects and design plugging plans for contractors and subcontractors.
 ODNR plans to use $22 million from the Initial Grants to hire two construction managers and $6 million in state funds for design services.
 The “Construction Managers at Risk” manage completion of the work, including bidding, subcontractors, tracking work (e.g., payments), and coordinating with ODNR to witness and regulate well plugging.
 The design service consultants—professional engineers and architects—would use ODNR’s orphaned well referral data to design and prepare construction plans for identified wells, including environmental and safety assessments of each well site.